hashicorp/terraform-provider-aws/website/docs/d/partition.html.markdown

 # Data Source: aws_partition

-Use this data source to lookup current AWS partition in which Terraform is working
+Use this data source to lookup information about the current AWS partition in which Terraform is working.

 ## Example Usage